devstream-io/website/blog/2022-04-20-minikube/index.md

 tags: [minikube, Kubernetes]
 ---

-What’s up guys, I’m Daniel!
+What’s up guys, this is Daniel!
 Yeah, this English blog is WRITTEN by me, not TRANSLATED by me!
 It’s my first English blog in my whole life.
-If you’re a Chinese reader, maybe you’ve ever seen my Chinese blogs before.
+If you are a Chinese reader, maybe you’ve ever seen my Chinese blogs before.
 Right, I wrote a lot of blogs, but only in Chinese.
-Believe it or not, I’m very poor at English.
+Believe it or not, English isn’t my strong suit.
 But I want to have a try today and I’ll do my best.
 Let’s get started.

-## What we'll talk about today
+## What We Will Talk about Today (note: title case)

 If you ask me how to create a local Kubernetes cluster, I'll tell you [Kind](https://kind.sigs.k8s.io), [minikube](https://minikube.sigs.k8s.io/docs/), and [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) are all good choices.
-If you ask me which tool is the most recommended for beginners, my answer must be `minikube` or `Kind`. `minikube` is more powerful than `Kind` and `Kind` is easier than `minikube`.
+If you ask me which tool is the most recommended for beginners, my answer must be `minikube` or `Kind`. `minikube` is more powerful than `Kind`, and `Kind` is easier than `minikube`.

-I walked you guys through "How to Create a Local Kubernetes Cluster from the Ground Up" with `Kind` in my previous article.
-If you are interested in it, here's a quick link for you:
+In my previous article, I walked you guys through "How to Create a Local Kubernetes Cluster from the Ground Up" with `Kind`.
+If you are interested, here's a quick link for you:

 - [Creating a Local Kubernetes Cluster from the Ground Up](/blog/local-k8s-with-kind#install-docker)

-You ask me why that article is written by [Tiexin Guo](https://github.com/IronCore864)?
+You might ask why that article is written by [Tiexin Guo](https://github.com/IronCore864), not me.
 Of course!
-As I said at start this blog you are reading is my first English blog, so I wrote that blog Chinese version:
+As I said in the beginning, this blog you are reading now is my first English blog.
+So, technically, the one above isn’t “my” article, but I did write the Chinese version of it:

 - [从零开始快速搭建本地 Kubernetes 测试环节](/zh/blog/local-k8s-with-kind#install-docker)

 Both `minikube` and `Kind` are the most well-known and popular choices to run a Kubernetes environment on a local computer.
-I've shown you how to use `Kind`, so I'm going to introduce `minikube` to you today.
+Since I've shown you how to use `Kind`, I might as well introduce `minikube` to youadorable today.

-## Quick Start with minikube
+## Quick Start with `minikube`

-minikube is a command-line tool like `Kind` that you can use to create and configure Kubernetes clusters locally on your computer.
+`minikube` is a command-line tool like `Kind` that you can use to create and configure Kubernetes clusters locally on your computer.

-### How to install minikube
+### How to Install `minikube`

-If your computer is the same as mine, Mac with m1 chip, you can install the latest minikube stable release in 2 steps:
+If your computer is the same as mine, Mac with m1 chip, you can install the latest `minikube` stable release in 2 steps:

 ```sh
 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-darwin-arm64